huangsvengood/WavDocs/docs/FAQ/indoor_repeater_first_time_setup.md

 		<img class="boxshadow" src="/images/indoor015.png">
 		</div>
 	=== "AP Mode"
-		__AP Mode__  :  Expand the existing network wired, make sure that the device WAN port is connected to the network through the network cable.
+		__AP Mode__  :  Expand the existing network wired, __make sure that the device WAN port is connected to the network through the network cable__.
 		<div style="text-align: center;">
 		<img class="boxshadow" src="/images/indoorap.png">
 		</div>

 		1 .
 After switching to AP Mode, the system automatically turns on the DHCP service and sets the SSID and password of your WiFi.
-Click Save.
+Click __Save__.(It is recommended that you use a strong password : The password contains uppercase and lowercase letters, numbers, and special symbols such as " __@, ?, *__ ", etc.	)

 		<div style="text-align: center;">
 		<img class="boxshadow" src="/images/indoor016.png">